All Articles

 Hailstorms

-Texas led the nation in major hail events4 in 2023, according to the Insurance Information Institute, with more than 450 storms causing damage.
+Texas led the nation in major hail events3 in 2023, according to the Insurance Information Institute, with more than 450 storms causing damage.

-Meanwhile, the NOAA National Severe Storms Laboratory reports that small hailstones can fall at speeds up to 25 miles per hour.
-The largest hailstones can come down at 100 mph or more.5 Even small hail can obstruct visibility on the road and damage your vehicle.
+Meanwhile, the National Severe Storms Laboratory, part of the National Oceanic and Atmospheric Administration (NOAA), reports that small hailstones can fall at speeds up to 25 miles per hour.
+The largest hailstones can come down at 100 mph or more.4 Even small hail can obstruct visibility on the road and damage your vehicle.
 Large, fast-moving hail can shatter windshields, sunroofs, and other vehicle glass, creating a serious safety hazard.

 Avoid driving when hail is in the forecast.
 If you’re caught in a hailstorm while driving, it’s safest to pull over — under shelter if possible — and wait it out.